 - If you’re into free VPNs, you probably are into Tor too.
 Yes, Tor is like a free VPN, but we need to be honest, and we have to admit that it’s known as “the dark web” for a few good reasons.
 Since you are/will be the proud owner of a VPN subscription, make sure to combine Tor with your VPN, to be sure that you’re enjoying a 100% secured internet connection.
 Additionally, I highly recommend testing your free VPN connection every time you use it.

 - Use browser extensions.
 If you’ve opted for a VPN provider that puts a lot on the table, check if you are allowed to use VPN browser add-ons.
-Even if these tools are not encrypting your traffic, are great at bypassing geo-restrictions and changing your IP address, plus are perfect for streaming activities.
+Even if these tools are not encrypting your traffic, are great at bypassing geo-restrictions and changing your IP address, plus are perfect for streaming activities or P2P file-sharing activities.

 Thus, every time you need to use a VPN, you are able to use it with one or two (ok, maybe three) clicks or taps.